Most strokes are ischemic (usually due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).

 The body can also protect itself against strokes by growing new arteries.
 When blockages develop slowly and gradually (as occurs in atherosclerosis), new arteries may grow in time to keep the affected area of the brain supplied with blood and thus prevent a stroke.
 If a stroke has already occurred, growing new arteries can help prevent a second stroke (but cannot reverse damage that has been done).

 Worldwide, stroke is the second most common cause of death.
 In the United States, strokes are the fifth most common cause of death and the most common cause of disabling nervous system damage in adults.
 In the United States, about 795,000 people have a stroke, and about 130,000 die of stroke each year.

 Strokes are much more common among older people than among younger adults, usually because the disorders that lead to strokes progress over time.
 Over two thirds of all strokes occur in people older than 65.
 Stroke is more common among women than among men, and nearly 60% of deaths due to stroke occur in women, possibly because women are on average older when the stroke occurs.

-Blacks, Hispanics, American Indians, and Alaska Natives are more likely than non-Hispanic whites or Asians to have a stroke.
-The risk of having a first stroke is nearly twice as high for blacks as for whites.
-Blacks are also more likely to die of a stroke than whites.
+Black people, Hispanic people, American Indians, and Alaska Natives are more likely than non-Hispanic Whit people or Asian people to have a stroke.
+The risk of having a first stroke is nearly twice as high for Black people as for White people.
+Black people are also more likely to die of a stroke than White people.

 There are two types of strokes: